Sir John Campbell, of Airds: Title

 Although Sir John claimed the Baronetcy of Campbell of Ardnamurchan and Airds, his father was the first to claim it as successor to Sir Donald Campbell, the 1st Baronet.
 The intervening heirs (the 2nd, 3rd, 4th, and 5th Baronets) did not assume the title.
 Although Sir John's father, himself, and his son considered themselves rightful heirs to the baronetcy, and used the title socially, the Standing Council of the Baronetage later refused to certify their claim.
 Eventually the baronetcy was re-created in 1913, but again fell dormant after the death of Sir John's grandson in 1943.

 Marriage and children

 On 21 November 1833, he married Hannah Elizabeth Macleod (c.
 1813 - Twickenham, 4 November 1873), the daughter of Lieutenant Colonel James Macleod, Esq., 10th of Raasay (d.
 1824) and wife Flora Maclean.
 Their eldest son, John William Campbell succeeded him as 8th Baronet in 1853.
 He had at least another son, Lieutenant Colonel Frederick Campbell (15 June 1843 - Airds, Sydenham Hill, Surrey, 13 September 1926), who married at Christ Church, Paddington, London, on 28 January 1869 Emilie Guillamine Maclaine (c.
 1847 - Airds, Sydenham Hill, Surrey, 21 July 1928).
 They were the parents of Sir Edward Campbell, 1st Baronet.

 His great-great-great-great grandson is actor Jamie Campbell Bower.
-Another great-great-great-great-grandson is Ferdinand Zvonimir von Habsburg, heir to the Habsburg thrones.
+Another great-great-great-great-grandson is Ferdinand Zvonimir von Habsburg.